Prism: Cost-Efficient Multi-LLM Serving via GPU Memory Ballooning

+\MyPara{Analysis.} This greedy approach approximates the optimal solution by bounding the maximum KVPR across the cluster, ensuring that no single GPU becomes a disproportionate bottleneck that stifles memory sharing.
+A detailed formal analysis is provided in Appendix~\ref{ap:alg-gloabl}.
+The algorithm also seamlessly supports large models utilizing Tensor Parallelism (TP).
+By treating each TP partition as a distinct scheduling unit with anti-affinity constraints, \tool ensures they are placed on separate GPUs, thereby aggregating memory capacity across devices to satisfy massive KV demands.

-\MyPara{Model eviction and activation.} The global scheduler evicts a model if it remains idle longer than an empirical threshold, which can be determined by analyzing the idle interval distribution. \tool evicts models only when GPU resources are constrained and prioritizes evicting models with larger SLOs.
-When the evicted model receives new requests, \tool immediately reactivates it by selecting the GPU with the lowest KV pressure ratio to serve it.
+\MyPara{Model eviction and activation.} The placement strategy evicts a model if it remains idle and GPU resources become constrained for other models. \tool performs eviction based on an empirical threshold, which can be determined by analyzing the idle interval distribution; a detailed sensitivity analysis is provided in Appendix~\ref{sec:sensitivity}.
+When the model receives new requests, \tool immediately reactivates it by placing it on the GPU with the lowest KV pressure ratio, drawing from a pre-warmed engine pool with reusable distributed contexts and buffers to avoid re-initialization, and using parallel weight loading to keep cold-start latency within TTFT budgets (\S\ref{sec:model-loading}).

-\mysubsection{GPU-Local Request Scheduling} Models assigned to the same GPU may compete for KV cache memory when the total memory is limited.
-Without proper coordination, this contention can lead to inefficient memory usage and degraded SLO attainment.
-For example, a model with a high request rate but a relaxed SLO may consume a large portion of memory, preventing models with stricter SLOs from obtaining enough memory to use.
+\MyPara{Model migration.} Model migration is designed to preserve TTFT during placement changes.
+Rather than stopping request processing while the destination instance is prepared, \tool keeps the source instance active and continues serving requests until the target is ready.
+This allows migration latency to be overlapped with ongoing execution, so requests experience only the short switch-over delay.
+Therefore, \tool's effectiveness does not depend on fast interconnects.
+Practically, when the source and target GPUs are connected via NVLink, \tool uses NVLink as an optional shortcut for migrating model weights and resident KV caches.
+In non-NVLink environments, \tool leverages GPUDirect RDMA~\cite{gpudirect-rdma} if available, or falls back to standard eviction and reactivation, which takes at most a few seconds for <70B models.